1. FORMATION AND ACCEPTANCE

 5.1 Installation and Calibration

-Terna shall install and calibrate the Hardware on Customer’s machinery on the Installation Site as described in the applicable Order Form, provided that the installation prerequisites and site conditions specified in Terna’s offer and/or the Order Form are fulfilled by Customer and that no circumstances apply which entitle Terna to relief under Section 16 (External Dependencies; Limitations of Responsibility) or Section 25 (Force Majeure).
+If installation or calibration is included in the applicable Order Form, Terna or an Authorized Partner shall install and calibrate the applicable Hardware and Software on the machinery and at the Installation Site described in the Order Form, provided that the installation prerequisites and site conditions specified in Terna’s offer, Documentation and/or the Order Form are fulfilled by Customer and that no circumstances apply which entitle Terna to relief under Section 16 (External Dependencies; Limitations of Responsibility) or Section 25 (Force Majeure).

 Installation prerequisites may include, without limitation, availability of electricity, connectivity, physical access to machinery and machine accessories, safe working conditions, availability of Customer personnel, suitable mounting surfaces, compatibility of Customer machinery, and other site-specific conditions communicated by Terna.